wokenqingtian/git-spell-check/README.markdown

     ~]$ git clone git://github.com/mprpic/git-spell-check.git

 Place this script into the **.git/hooks/** directory in your repository.
-It must be called **pre-commit** and be executable.
+It must be called **commit-msg** and be executable.
 A Git hook only works in a single repository.
 You need to copy this hook into every repository you wish to use it in manually.
 Optionally, you can set up a symlink in the **.git/hooks/** directory pointing to the script.
 That way, each time the script is updated in the GitHub repo, you won't have to replace it in the **.git/hooks/** directory.
 To create a symlink in your repository, execute:

-    book]$ ln -s ~/git-spell-check/pre-commit .git/hooks/pre-commit
+    book]$ ln -s ~/git-spell-check/commit-msg .git/hooks/commit-msg

 You will need to install [`aspell`](http://aspell.net/).